 Obviously, it's difficult for anyone to be fully prepared for a major natural disaster.
 But there are lots of steps you can take to be as prepared as possible!
 Here are just some of the ways you can take care of yourself and loved ones ahead of time:

-Sign Up for the Clackamas County Emergency Notification System (CCENS): In a disaster, Clackamas County sends out vital information via a telephonic emergency system.
+Sign up for the Public Alerts notification system: In a disaster, Clackamas County sends out vital information via a telephonic emergency system.
 The system is already programmed with our region's landline phone numbers …but you must sign up manually to receive alerts via your cell phone, voice over internet protocol (or VOIP), or via email!
 You never know where you are going to be when a disaster strikes, so make sure you have as many ways as possible to receive information.
 Registering takes less than three minutes.
 You can also sign up for other local alerts.

 It's also a good idea to follow Clackamas County Disaster Management's official Facebook and Twitter feeds, as we will communicate updates and information via these channels in times of a disaster (along with our website).